-Following a one month trial in federal court, the jury came back with a unanimous, multi-million dollar verdict in favor of the Plaintiff.
-Although the airbag manufacturer filed an appeal, the jury’s verdict was unanimously upheld by the Ninth Circuit Court of Appeal.
+Following a one month trial, the jury came back with a unanimous, multi-million dollar verdict in favor of the Plaintiff.
+Although the airbag manufacturer appealed the award, the the jury’s verdict was unanimously upheld by the Ninth Circuit Court of Appeal.

 With well over 40 years of trial experience, Edward J. Achrem & Associates has the training, personnel, expertise and financial resources to handle complex product liability cases.
 We can be reached at (702) 734-3936, or at (888) 734-6789 if you’re outside Nevada.